dingherself/intro/handouts/_posts/2026-02-04-the-lover-of-wisdom-i.md

 Starting point:

 - The world is *ordered*: There is a naturalistic/non-supernatural principle (“first principle”) that governs, drives, and explains the world.
+[Nikita, Candence]
 - This principle is *intelligible*: It’s feasible, even if difficult, to know it through human reason.
+[Yasmine]

 Two closely connected meanings of *logos*:

 - The explanatory/organizing *principle* of the world.
 - *Reason*, including its product—rational explanation.

 Cf. Parmenides’ goddess (fr.
-2):
+2): [Willow, Sofia, Samantha]

 > But come now, I will tell you—and you, when you have heard the story, bring it safely away—<br />
 > which are the only routes of inquiry that are for thinking:<br />